NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - If any quotas values have been breached.
 You can be alerted on both soft and hard limits.

 ## Architecture
-This solution is made up of two main components, the monitoring program, and the controller.
-The monitoring program is used to get the status from the FSxN(s) and sends the alerts to the various destinations, and the controller is used to invoke the monitoring program on a regular basis.
-It is done this way, so you can monitor multiple FSxN file systems with just these two components.
+This solution is made up of two main components: the monitoring program and the controller.
+The monitoring program is used to get the information from the FSxN(s) and sends any alerts to the various destinations.
+The controller is used to invoke the monitoring program on a regular basis.
+It is done this way so you can monitor multiple FSxN file systems with just these two components.

 When the controller invokes the monitoring program it will send it the hostname (or IP address)